mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 }
 ```

 What is left is the script to bundle the Lambda function code to the `my_lambda_function.zip` file.
-For you it could look something like this:
+For you, it could look something like this:

 ```bash
 rm -rf lambda_function_payload.zip